SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 .. syntax-grammar::

-   Grammar of a chained-optional expression
+   Grammar of an optional-chaining expression

-   chained-optional-expression --> postfix-expression ``?``
+   optional-chaining-expression --> postfix-expression ``?``